 The exterior servicing starts by stripping the watch all the way down to its component parts.
 This includes the bracelet, which has every pin checked for wear and replaced if necessary (4 in my case were deemed outside tolerance).
 All new seals will be fitted when rebuilding the watch, so these are removed and set to one side – ready to be returned with the watch.
 The movement is also placed to one side, with remaining parts then going through a deep clean in an ultrasonic tank.

 Once clean, re-finishing can begin.
 With the case, any large areas of damage are filled using a laser welding process; building the metal back up above the surface where it can then be lapped & polished back down flush.
 Various polishing and ‘graining’ processes are used, to make sure that the watch’s surfaces look as they did when it left the factory.
 It’s worth noting that some parts of the watch can’t be re-finished, such as the blue bezel insert and glass – so if these are badly damaged they must be replaced.

-The movement is handled separately to the main case – it contains all the miniscule, fragile gears and mechanisms that make the watch tick.
-It’s such a shame that these tiny pieces of engineering excellence are hidden away inside the watch; with them laid out you can see why luxury watches demand such a price premium.
+The movement is handled separately to the main case – it contains all the minuscule, fragile gears and mechanisms that make the watch tick.
+It’s such a shame that these tiny pieces of engineering excellence are hidden away inside the watch; with them laid out, you can see why luxury watches demand such a price premium.

 “Watch movement fully disassembled – exquisite jewels within the watch”